Herminos/Herminos/README.md

 - 🗺️ From Harbin Heilongjiang China.

-- 🏫 A student from Harbin No.3 High School.
+- 🏫 A student from Harbin Institute of Technology.

 - 📘 Computer Science, Biology, Chemistry lover.